RetroDECK/ES-DE/TRANSLATIONS.md

 You simply download this file and open it in Poedit to start working on your translations.

 The way gettext works is that there's a pair of _msgid_ and _msgstr_ entries per text string, and these will be presented as such inside Poedit.
-The _msgid_ string is the literal string in the default _English (American)_ locale as it's presented inside ES-DE.
+The _msgid_ string is the literal string in the default _English (United States)_ locale as it's presented inside ES-DE.
 There is a slight exception for hinting as explained later in this document but in general you simply see the literal text that needs translations and then you add your own translation following this.
 An entry inside the .po file would look something like this:
 ```
 msgid "Permission problems?"
 msgstr "Åtkomstproblem?"